 Glass is a moderately entertaining, but overall weak conclusion to M. Night Shyamalan’s Eastrail 177 Trilogy.
 Samuel L. Jackson, Bruce Willis, and James McAvoy range from great to astounding, but can still only do so much to make up for the fairly weak supporting cast, sluggish pacing, and disappointing final act.

 Picking up shortly after Split, Glass begins with metahuman David Dunn (Willis) trying to track down Kevin Wendell Crumb’s villainous alternate personalities, known to the public as “the Horde” (McAvoy).
-After an initial encounter, David and Kevin are captured and placed in a hospital under the care of Doctor Ellie Staple (Sarah Paulson), a psychiatrist who specializes in helping people who falsely believe themselves to be superhuman, along with Dunn’s self-proclaimed archenemy, Elijah Price/Mr. Glass (Samuel L. Jackson).
-Once Price learns of his fellow patients, he hatches a plan to aide the Horde and set up a rematch between the two nigh-invulnerable brawlers for the world to see.
+After an initial encounter, David and Kevin are captured and placed in a hospital under the care of Doctor Ellie Staple (Sarah Paulson), a psychiatrist who specializes in helping people who falsely believe themselves to be superhuman.
+There the two cross paths with another of Staple’s patients, Dunn’s self-proclaimed archenemy, Elijah Price/Mr. Glass (Samuel L. Jackson).
+Once Price learns of Dunn and Crumb’s capture, he hatches a plan to aide the Horde and set up a rematch between the two nigh-invulnerable brawlers for the world to see.

 Glass works best any time at least two of the three leads are together, which is frustrating because a large portion of the movie is spent with them in separate rooms, talking to someone else.
 Dunn’s relationship with his son (Spencer Treat Clark returning from Unbreakable) has potential that never really goes anywhere, Crumb’s time with the survivor from Split (Anya Taylor-Joy) is rarely as impactful as it should be, and listening to Price’s mother (Charlayne Woodard) gloss over his atrocities from Unbreakable with lines about his struggle with “finding his place in the world,” is just plain aggravating.